 All members of our academy are valued.
 They receive a full and warm welcome, acceptance and opportunities to develop positive relationships with their peers and adults alongside a broad, balanced and relevant curriculum which aims to meet any needs they may have.

-All policies within the academy support inclusion and are reflected in the Academy Improvement Plan.
+All policies within our school support inclusion, and are reflected in the Academy Improvement Plan.

 Ark Ayrton Primary Academy is designed over two levels with classes on both floors.
 The entrance to the school is ramped to allow for easy access and our reception area complies with DDA recommendations.
 A disabled parking bay is provided adjacent to the front entrance.